daniel-crown/daniel-crown.github.io/index.md

 ### About Me:
 I am an economist with research interests in immigration, labor economics, and rural development.
 I have worked on issues related to skilled immigration policy, the role of financial capital on rural business growth, and gender wage inequality among academics.
-In ongoing projects, I study the labor market impact of the Temporary Work visa in Australia, and the effect of the Graduate Skilled visa program on innovation in Australia.
+In ongoing projects, I study the labor market impact of the Temporary Work visa in Australia, the effect of a Graduate Skilled visa on innovation in Australia, and immigrant earnings assimilation in the United States.